-The A601, CP Appointment Letter, simultaneously notifies applicants/recipients of their first appointment date and time and an alternate appointment date and time, if they are unable to keep the first appointment.
-The form also informs them of the penalties if they fail to keep the appointments.
+The A601, CP Appointment Letter, notifies applicants/recipients they have twenty-one days to appear at any child support District Office for their appointment.
+The form also informs them of the penalties if they fail to appear within the twenty-one day period.
+The MDHS-CSE-665, Telephone Interview Notice, notifies applicants/recipients of their telephone initial interview and also informs them of the penalties if they fail to keep the appointment.
+Either the A608, Request For Documents For the Custodial Parent or the 431, Generic Appointment Letter, is mailed to the applicant/recipient for follow-up appointments.
 If the applicant/recipient contacts IV-D prior to case closure, a subsequent appointment must be scheduled.
 In such cases, the applicant/recipient should be rescheduled for the next available date.
-METSS documentation substantiates the child support worker's efforts in this area.
+METSS must be documented to substantiate the child support worker's efforts in this area.

 A failed appointment is when the custodial parent has taken no initiative to make other arrangements prior to the date of the appointment, and fails to keep the appointment.
-If the TANF, Medicaid-only, or SNAP recipient misses two scheduled appointments, notice of noncooperation is sent to the referring office when the child support worker enters the noncooperation code "ND" on the APPD.CLNT or APPD.ABSP screen, as appropriate.
-If the TANF, Medicaid-only, or SNAP recipient's case cannot be pursued without the assistance of the recipient, a closure notice for noncooperation (A592) is sent and after 60 days the case is closed by the IVAC procedure.
-If the non-TANF client misses two scheduled appointments, a closure notice for noncooperation (A592) is sent.
-The closure notice sent to the non-TANF recipient must state what is required of/from them in order keep the case open.
+If the TANF, Medicaid-only, or SNAP recipient misses one scheduled appointment, notice of noncooperation is sent to the referring office when the child support enforcement officer enters the noncooperation code "ND" on the Support Application-Client Data (CLNT) screen or the Support Application-Absent Parent Data (ABSP) screen, as appropriate.
+If the TANF, Medicaid-only, or SNAP recipient's case cannot be pursued without the assistance of the recipient, the A592, Closure Notice for Noncooperation, is sent and after 60 days the case is closed by accessing the IVA Case Closure-Member Data (IVAC) screen and completing the IVAC closure procedure.
+If the non-TANF client misses one scheduled appointment, the A592 is sent.
+The closure notice sent to the non-TANF recipient must state what is required of/from them in order to keep the case open.